norsys/rothenberg/README.md

 # Rothenberg

-`Rothenberg` allow a developper to create or maintain a Symfony application or a Symfony bundle very easily and without install something on his workstation (Mac or PC, Windows is not currently supported).
+`Rothenberg` allows a developper to create or maintain a Symfony application or a Symfony bundle very easily and without install something on his workstation (Mac or PC, Windows is not currently supported).
 To do that, it use `docker`, `docker-compose`, `make` and `composer`.
 `Rothenberg` is not a standalone project, and it must be used in the context of an another project.
 In the following, we will assume that `Rothenberg` was used from the directory `path/to/project`.